 An important point to keep in mind is that mold is like an iceberg.
 What we see is not all that there is.

-Mold sends out “roots” and “branches” that grow beyond what is visible on the food.
-A layer of thick mold on food can be expected to have a matching depth of roots deep beyond the top surface.
+Mold sends out “roots” and “branches” that grow beyond what appears on the food.
+Consequently, a layer of thick mold on food often has a matching depth of roots deep beyond the top surface.

 In most cases, if mold is present, so is bacteria.